10 early warning signs of ERP disaster

 Some ERP projects are simply focused on maintaining old systems, for better or, unfortunately more often, worse.

-“I know one organization that is moving away from a custom-built solution built on Cobol.
+“I know one organisation that is moving away from a custom-built solution built on Cobol.
 For years, they had funded a local university to continue to offer Cobol training so they could continue to hire staff,” says Rick Cimino, national enterprise solutions network leader at KPMG.

 “In this case, there were strong career benefits to moving to new ERP technologies such as Oracle.
 By acquiring skill in those areas, IT professionals would become more valuable in the company and beyond,” he adds.

 This case highlights that certain types of ERP efforts may increase risk.
 For example, paying additional fees for extended support is a warning sign that your systems are stuck in the past.
 In addition to challenges in recruiting talent, continuing to use legacy systems exposes you to increased cybersecurity risks.